 Given the costs of SUD to society (more than $520 billion, and that is not counting an additional $300 billion for tobacco) in increased healthcare costs, crime, and lost productivity, cognitive management seems a bargain.

 When MAT—particularly methadone—is combined with contingency management, lifetime cost savings over no treatment (including for criminal justice) ranged from $25 000 to $105 000.

 With substance use disorder rising among recent veterans, and few effective treatments for non-opioid use disorders such as methamphetamine (meth) and cocaine abuse, we need to use and encourage all tools at our disposal.

 Many veterans’ SUDs relate to cigarette smoking and heavy drinking (consuming more than five drinks at a sitting more than five times in a month), but prescription drug and illicit drug use have also skyrocketed.
-From 2010 to 2016, the rate of opioid-related overdose deaths for veterans increased by 65%.This increase occurred despite a decrease in the number of opioid prescriptions, which suggests that veterans may be abusing illicit opioids such as heroin and black-market fentanyl.

 Stimulants such as cocaine and methamphetamine also are a growing problem and have fewer effective treatment techniques than opioids.
 Contingency management is a treatment that may work.

 - ncbi.nlm.nih.gov – Nationwide dissemination of contingency management: The Veterans Administration initiative

 - statista.com – Veterans in the United States – Statistics & facts